 Now that you have a couple of best practices and important design principles in mind, let’s have a look at some essential dashboard features a solid dashboard software should provide you with.

-1) Global styling options.
-To customise your dashboard to your company’s or client’s brand identity with one click, you need advanced global styling options that let you change fonts, colors, texts, charts, and more.
+1) Global styling options: To customise your dashboard to your company’s or client’s brand identity with one click, you need advanced global styling options that let you change fonts, colours, texts, charts, and more.

-3) Existing dashboard library.
-You can create your own themes, but you can also take advantage of our extensive library of 50+ dashboards examples that provide you with specific KPIs according to the function and industry.
+3) Existing library: You can create your own themes, but you can also take advantage of our extensive library of 80+ dashboards examples that provide you with specific KPIs according to the function and industry.

-5) Widget linking.
-As dashboard tabs combine your different data chapters together, widget linking brings it to the next level by unifying your different dashboards.
-It can be a textbox, a chart, or an image that links to other related content – other dashboard tab, external website or resource.
+5) Widget linking: Widget links unify different sources of information to make your analytical process more complete.
+It can be a textbox, a chart, or an image that links to other related content – another dashboard tab, external website, or resource.

-6) Time interval widget.
-Such widget unclutters your dashboard even more as you do no need to put several identical charts but with a different time-axis.
-It lets you drill-down in your data according to the time scale, and view your data on a daily, weekly, monthly basis while keeping the time-period initially displayed.
+6) Time interval widget: Such a widget unclutters your dashboard even more as you do not need to put several identical charts but with a different time-axis.
+It lets you drill-down into your data according to the time scale, and view it on a daily, weekly, or monthly basis while keeping the time-period initially displayed.

-7) Multiple sharing option.
-To foster collaboration and enhance the data-driven culture within your team, sharing your dashboard templates is essential.
+7) Multiple sharing options: To foster collaboration and enhance the data-driven culture within your team, sharing your dashboard samples is essential.
 With this option, you can choose the interactivity degree you want to share them with, if it is a public URL for external use, and the frequency of automated email reports.

-9) 24/7 availability.
-When your data is live 24/7, so should be your dashboards.
-Modern BI software should provide you with access to your dashboards wherever you are and whenever you need.
+9) 24/7 availability: When your data is live 24/7, so should be your dashboards.
+Modern BI software should provide you with access to your dashboards wherever you are and whenever you need them.